quantumagi/BugPilot/README.md

-# Cloud-Based Ticket Management System Design Document
+# Cloud-Based Ticket Management System

 ## Overview
 This design document outlines a ticket management system that emphasizes user-friendly interfaces, real-time updates, and advanced feature integration like NLP, structured to be scalable, secure, and compliant.